HSF/hsf.github.io/organization/_posts/2022/2022-07-21-coordination.md

 ### Event Generators

-- Nothing new report.
-Next meetings in September on possible role of AI/ML for event generators (Sept.
-1) and events generators in NP (Sept.
+- Nothing new to report.
+Next meetings in September on the possible role of AI/ML for event generators (Sept.
+1) and event generators in NP (Sept.
 15).

 ### Frameworks